Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/before_you_start_unix/_index.md

 ### Check the "noexec" mount option before installing

-Before running the InstallBuilder, ensure that the<span class="code">` /tmp `</span>directory and the user's <span class="code">`homedir`</span> do not have the "noexec" option on that mount point.
+Before running the InstallBuilder, ensure that the` /tmp `directory and the user's `homedir` do not have the "noexec" option on that mount point.
 See [Troubleshooting the installation](../troubleshoot_registration) for workarounds.

 ### Installation configuration file

-The {{< TransferCFT/axwayvariablesComponentLongName  >}} installation is based on a delivered configuration file called <span class="code">`initialize.properties`</span> that provides as series of default values to simplify installation.
-As described in <a href="new_install_ux" class="MCXref xref">Customize the initialize.properties file</a>, you can make a copy of this file and customize it prior to running the installation procedure.
+The {{< TransferCFT/axwayvariablesComponentLongName  >}} installation is based on a delivered configuration file called `initialize.properties` that provides as series of default values to simplify installation.
+As described in [Customize the initialize.properties file](new_install_ux), you can make a copy of this file and customize it prior to running the installation procedure.

 ### Installation modes